Stockpile Review – Is this App Legit?

 The stock trade fees, while comparatively low, provide the company’s income.
 This is actually why Stockpile markets itself first and foremost as a stock gift card service – that initial fee of $2.99 earns the company $2 more than what it gets from its brokerage services.

-See also TD Ameritrade Review
+See also Fidelity Review

 Stockpile Review: Cons